Hobart, Distance Hobart

 Students seeking entry into postgraduate courses based on employment experience only (i.e. no bachelor degree), will generally only be allowed entry at Graduate Certificate level.

-The successful completion of 100% of coursework units with Distinction average is the pre-requisite for undertaking any thesis unit.
 Students who do not achieve at Distinction level in coursework components, but nonetheless complete 100% of units will be able to exit with a Graduate Diploma.

 If you've previously undertaken study overseas, please review our list of equivalent qualifications.